PLSC 499: Foreign Study Government (The Tale of Two Countries).

 Checklist for Course Enrollment

 To be considered for enrollment in this course, you must first complete an acceptance interview with Dr. Surzhko-Harned and Dr. Harben.
-After successfully completing your acceptance interview, please submit each of the following to Ms. Jackie May in 170 Kochel Center, to enroll:
+After successfully completing your acceptance interview, please submit each of the following to the School of H&SS office, 170 Kochel Center, to enroll:

 - Signed Course Add Form

 - Nonrefundable deposit of $250